Fidelity Go vs Acorns

 Sixth Category: Bonus Services

-Systematic Mutual Fund Purchases: Fidelity and Schwab both let clients set up recurring buys of mutual funds.
+Systematic Mutual Fund Purchases: Both Fidelity and Schwab allow clients to schedule recurring purchases of mutual funds.

-Fully-paid Securities Lending Program: All three firms provide one.
+Fully-paid Securities Lending Program: All three brokers offer this feature.

-Initial Public Offerings: Again, Fidelity and Schwab make them available.
+Initial Public Offerings: Fidelity and Schwab once again lead in IPO access.

-Fractional-share Trading: Fidelity offers fractional shares in stocks, ETFs, and crypto.
-Schwab limits fractional trading to the 500 companies in the S&P Index.
+Fractional-share Trading: Fidelity supports whole-dollar trading for stocks, ETFs, and cryptocurrencies.
+Schwab limits fractional trading to the 500 stocks in the S&P Index.

 Recommendations

-Active ETF and Stock Trading: Either Schwab or Fidelity would work well.
-We lean toward Charles Schwab due to its thinkorswim platform.
+Active ETF and Stock Trading: Either Schwab or Fidelity is a strong choice.
+We give a slight edge to Charles Schwab due to the thinkorswim platform.

-Beginners: Because Acorns does not have human advisors, we suggest an advisory account at Fidelity or Schwab.
+Beginners: Since Acorns does not offer access to human advisors, an advisory account at Fidelity or Schwab may be a better fit.

-Retirement Planning & Long-Term Investing: Fidelity and Schwab both provide annuities, solo 401k plans, target-date mutual funds, branch locations, and more.
+Retirement Planning & Long-Term Investing: Fidelity and Schwab both provide annuities, solo 401(k) plans, target-date funds, branch access, and many other long-term planning tools.

-Small Accounts: We can’t recommend Acorns for small investors because of its monthly fee.
-Schwab needs $5,000 to open a robo account.
+Small Accounts: With its flat monthly pricing, Acorns is hard to justify for small balances.
+Schwab also requires $5,000 to open a robo account.

 Charles Schwab vs. Acorns vs. Fidelity: Verdict

-Acorns’ monthly subscription makes it less competitive, while Schwab’s advanced software gives it the overall edge here.
+Acorns’ monthly subscription fee makes it less competitive, while Schwab’s advanced trading platforms give it the overall edge in this comparison.

 Open Charles Schwab Account